dimtass/machine-learning-for-embedded/README.md

 each different MCU.

 > You'll find more informations on the blog posts.

+## Overclocking
+In order to observe how the frequency affects the inference, I've overclocked a few of the MCUs.
+In the blog posts, you can see the results for the default and overclocked MCUs.

 ## License
 The license is MIT and you can use the code however you like.